LiberTEM/LiberTEM/docs/source/gsoc.rst

     *Contact:* Dieter (@uellue), Alex (@sk1p)

-3. Intermediate: `Explore automated benchmarks in detail <https://github.com/LiberTEM/LiberTEM/issues/198>`_.
+7. Intermediate: Explore automated benchmarks in detail :issue:`198`.
     This will help us to catch performance regressions.
 In our experience, running a benchmark requires a reproducible, undisturbed environment and comparison to good reference data.
 For that reason we see it as more